Decorating With Accessories

 Light can add extra emphasis to accessories.
 Place an accent lamp near a favorite item to make it stand out, and use uplights to emphasize texture.
 Purchase curios with down lights or place lights in the top of your curios to light up a display.
 Lamps are also important decorative accessories themselves and can add color balance to a room as well as functional light.

-A true opportunity to be different comes when you start accessorizing, so try something that’s out of the ordinary.
+A true opportunity to express yourself comes when you start accessorizing, so try something that’s out of the ordinary.
 Unique ideas may not come readily at first, but as you browse through our store, you will find hundreds of ideas to stir your imagination.

 Before you hang anything, check out your grouping plan by arranging all the accessories on the floor in front of the wall where you plan to hang them.
 Stand back and visualize them as they will appear on the wall.
+Don't start hanging pieces until you are happy with the whole grouping and spacing.
 Horizontally arranged pictures will make walls look longer, while vertically arranged pictures will make a wall seem higher.
 When you have the right arrangement, you are ready to hang.
 Decorator’s Hint: You can unify mismatched prints by using the same mat and frame.